esahla/fullstackopen-2019-osa3-backend/README.md

 # Puhelinluettelo-backend
 This is the puhelinluettelo-backend for [Fullstackopen 2019](https://fullstackopen.com/) online course made by me.

-## Backend application in Internet
+## Application in Internet
-Backend running on Heroku: <br>https://pacific-reef-85523.herokuapp.com/
+The application is running on Heroku: <br>https://pacific-reef-85523.herokuapp.com/

 ## Backend API:
 | Route                  | Description        |